 Frequently Asked Questions

-When should I choose uncontrolled over controlled forms?
-Uncontrolled forms are a good fit for high-field-count inputs, file uploads, or cases where a third-party library owns the DOM element.
+Uncontrolled forms are a good fit for high-field-count inputs (fifty or more fields), file uploads, or cases where a third-party library owns the DOM element and does not expose a controlled-value interface.
 They cut render cycles but require manual validation wiring via refs or FormData.
-Controlled forms are simpler to reason about and test for anything interactive.
+Controlled forms are simpler to reason about and test for anything interactive where real-time cross-field feedback is expected.

-How do I handle cross-field validation in uncontrolled components?
-Implement a centralized validation coordinator that reads DOM values on blur or submit.
-Use a shared schema and trigger cross-field checks imperatively.
+Implement a centralised validation coordinator that calls extractUncontrolledValues on blur or submit to get a full value snapshot, then runs cross-field checks against that snapshot.
 Write the resulting errors to a separate error state (not back to the input value) and re-render error messages from there.
+Never read refs inside the cross-field validator itself — the ref is a live reference that changes between keystrokes.

-Can controlled and uncontrolled inputs coexist in the same form?
-Yes, through an adapter that normalizes value extraction and validation routing.
+Yes, through an adapter that normalises value extraction and validation routing.
 The adapter tracks which fields are controlled and which are uncontrolled, preventing state collisions and ensuring consistent error propagation across both paradigms.
+The key constraint is that the ownership of each field must be fixed at mount time and must not change during the component’s lifetime.